Skip to Content

 Specialized Tools for Safe Handling

-1. Snake hooks – Long, curved tools for gentle guidance and lifting without causing stress
+1. Snake hooks (24-36 inches long) – Allow gentle guidance without direct contact

 Protective Gear and Equipment